By Lucy Komisar

 Corr denies that Mont Salem belongs to Aristide.
 All he has to do to prove his point is to provide documents of the true ownership and paper trail of Mont Salem‘s finances.
 Here are the Turks & Caicos registration documents of Mont Salem signed by an official of Corr’s law firm, Miller-Simons-O’Sullivan.
 Let‘s follow the money!

 Aristide‘s lawyer, Ira Kurzban of Miami, has been active in denunciation of my articles.
 He certainly has an interest in the matter.
 Documents show that Kurzban got at least $10 million working for Aristide, including fees from the corrupt Haiti TeleCo.
 See these documents.
 And more.
 As Kurzban worked for TeleCo, perhaps he can tell us where the money that passed through Mont Salem ended up.

-For background, see the eight articles I have written about the IDT-Haiti scam, including for the Haiti Democracy Project (a policy group) and for CorpWatch, Inter Press Service (IPS) and portfolio.com (all media organizations).
+For background, search on this site for articles I have written about the IDT-Haiti scam, published by Haiti Democracy Project (a policy group), CorpWatch, Inter Press Service (IPS) and portfolio.com (all media organizations).